About Stephen Andrew

-A strong advocate for community organizations, outside of council commitments Stephen is Vice-Chair of RunSport, the society that produces the TC10K and the Victoria International Track Classic.
+Stephen is Vice-Chair of RunSport, the community organization that produces the TC10K race and the Victoria International Track Classic.
 He has also served on the boards of the Victoria Press Club and Lifetime Networks.
-His volunteer work also includes helping to raise money for community organizations such as the Victoria Citizens’ Counselling Centre, the BC-SPCA, Kaleidoscope Theatre, Intrepid Theatre (producers of the Victoria Fringe Festival) and the Canadian Cancer Society’s Camp Goodtimes.
+His volunteer work also includes fundraising for community organizations such as the Victoria Citizens’ Counselling Centre, the BC-SPCA, Kaleidoscope Theatre, Intrepid Theatre (producers of the Victoria Fringe Festival) and the Canadian Cancer Society’s Camp Goodtimes

 Do you like this page?